prebid/prebid.github.io/prebid-video/video-long-form.md

 ### Define Prebid Ad Units

-As with instream and outstream videos, you set the video context for long-form ad units.
+As with instream and outstream videos, you must set the video context for long-form ad units.
 The context setting for long-form video is `adpod` .
 There are also some addtional required and optional parameters (see list below).

  As with all ad unit types you must include a list of bidders.
 The parameters differ depending on which bidder you’re including.
 For a list of parameters for each bidder, see [Bidders’ Params]({site.github.url}}/dev-docs/bidders.html).